-- ASL and live captioning is available
+- Live captioning is available

 - Use chat box to introduce yourself

 - Name, Program and Role

 - Ensure your name is displayed correctly in the participant list.
 You may also include program name and state and preferred pronouns.

-- Example: Jeanette Cordova, AUCD, she/her
+- Example: Mollie Blafer, AUCD, she/her

 - Hover over your name in the "Participants" box and select "More"

-→ "Rename"
+- → "Rename"

 - Remain muted unless speaking during Q&A times

 - State your name prior to speaking